-Associate Dean for Faculty and Staff
+Senior Associate Dean for Faculty and Staff

 Diane Hyland is professor of psychology and formerly served as chair of the department.
 She also serves as director of the Center for Social Research.
 A member of the faculty for nearly 30 years, Diane has taught courses on topics including child development, adult development and aging, psychology of gender, and social research.
-In 1991, she received the Christian R. and Mary F. Lindbach Award for Distinguished Teaching by a senior member of the faculty and the Panhellenic Council Faculty Award in 1991
+In 1991, she received the Christian R. and Mary F. Lindbach Award for Distinguished Teaching by a senior member of the faculty and the Panhellenic Council Faculty Award in 1991.

 Over the course of her career at Lehigh, Diane has actively published and frequently presented at professional conferences.
 Outside the classroom, Diane has been an energetic member of the university community, serving as a mentor to junior faculty and taking leadership roles on committees that provide the experience perfectly suited to her new role.
 She has played dynamic roles while serving on committees such as the Faculty Personnel Policy Review, University Institutional Review Board, University Task Force on Faculty Diversity, University Faculty Steering Committee, University Personnel Committee, and the University’s Presidential Search Committee.
 In late 2009, she was asked by President Gast to serve on the search committee for the newly established presidential chair in health in the social sciences or humanities.

-Associate Dean for Undergraduate Programs
+Interim Associate Dean for Undergraduate Programs

 Susan Szczepanski is an associate professor in the Mathematics Department.
 She received her Ph.D. from Rutgers University and held a post-doctoral position at M.I.T. before joining Lehigh.
 Her scholarly interests include geometric topology, singularity theory and, more recently, applications of topological concepts to the analysis of data.